 BSAC, The British Sub Aqua Club,established since 1953 in the United Kingdom.
 BSAC is the Biggest Diving Club in U.K. and well known as a pioneer of scuba diving world.
 BSAC JAPAN is founded in 1987,Japan under license from BSAC U.K. headquarter.

 In 1953, a scuba diving club was established in London by gentlemen with a love for the sea.
-Although the club was established right after scuba diving equipment became commercially available, it attracted many enthusiasts who shared longing and interest for the sea.
-The club was named “the British Sub-Aqua Club,” a name with the word “British” in it.
+Although the club was established right after scuba diving equipment became commercially available, it attracted many enthusiasts who shared a longing for and interest in the sea.
+The club was named the British Sub-Aqua Club, containing the word “British”.
 The principle of the club was to “promote underwater exploration, scientific and sports activities, while ensuring safety for such activities.”
-The Duke of Edinburgh, who had sympathy with the principle, acted as the club’s first President.
-Subsequently, the Prince of Wales took over the presidency from his father, which made the BSAC known as a club with strong connection to the British Royal Family.
+The former Duke of Edinburgh, who approved of the principle, acted as the club’s first President.
+Subsequently, King Charles III (then Prince of Wales) took over the presidency from his father, forging strong connections between the BSAC and the British Royal Family.
 The BSAC established a safety-sensitive diver training system, transforming itself into a worldwide club with headquarters in Britain and branches in more than 86 countries, and in areas such as the Mediterranean, the Iberian Peninsula, the Red Sea, Africa, the Caribbean and the Asia-Pacific region.
-The Prince of Wales has been engaged in the club as President Emeritus, committing himself to environmental preservation activities.
+In succession to his father, the Prince of Wales now assumes the presidency, with commitment to serving the cause of marine environment protection.

 The BSAC is not simply a diver training institution, but a global-scale diving club with tradition and prestige.
 In 1987, BSAC JAPAN was established.
 Observing the principle developed when the BSAC was established in Britain, BSAC JAPAN supports a wide variety of underwater activities, such as diving training.